xsc/lein-license/README.md

 (if given) will cause the copyright notice to contain e.g. `2013-2015` instead of just the current one.

+You can, of course, also set this information in your global `:user` profile.

 ## Git Integration

 If you're using Git and the configuration values `user.name` and `user.email`